pc2/HPCC_FPGA/README.md

 - *DDR*: The FPGA board is equipped with one or more DDR memory banks and the host is in charge of copying the data forth and back over the PCIe connection.
 This allows higher memory bandwidths during kernel execution.
 - *High Bandwidth Memory (HBM)*: The FPGA fabric itself is equipped with memory banks that can be accessed by the host to copy data.
 Compared to DDR, this memory type consists of more, but smaller memory banks so that the host needs to split the data between all memory banks to achieve the best performance.
 Still, the total achievable memory bandwidth is much higher compared to DDR.

+The benchmarks LINPACK, PTRANS, and b_eff that stress inter-FPGA communication use MPI and PCIe for communication over the host to ensure compatibility to multi-FPGA systems without special requirements on the used communication interfaces.

 The following three tables contain an overview of the compatibility of all benchmarks that use global memory with the three mentioned memory types. b_eff does use global memory only for validation.
 Still, the support for different memory types needs to be implemented on the host side.